MatosPedroM/matospedrom.github.com/_posts/2019-7-1-Sunpower.md

 # EDP Open Data SunPower Prediction
-##The analytic to participate in the SunPower prediction challenge at EDP Open Data
+## The analytic to participate in the SunPower prediction challenge at EDP Open Data

-*TODO: Desciption of the challenge*
+*TODO: Description of the challenge*

 Let's first import all the major packages